Ink Business Unlimited® Credit Card review: Best for unlimited 1.5% cash back on business purchases?

 Ink Business Unlimited® Credit Card Overview

-That said, depending on your spending habits, it may not be the most rewarding option overall.
-In fact, a card with a higher base rewards rate will likely prove far more valuable overall—even if it requires you to pay an annual fee.
+That said, it may not be the most rewarding option for your business if its focused spending is in key, regular categories.
+In fact, even a card with a higher base rewards rate could prove far more valuable — even if it requires an annual fee.

 What are the pros and cons?

-- Flat-rate cash back may be beaten by business cards with bonus categories, depending on your spending
+Flat-rate cash back rewards rate may be beaten by business cards with bonus categories, depending on your spending

 A deeper look into the current card offer